mono/website/docs/compiling-mono/windows/index.md

 ### Enable BTLS as cryptographic backend for Windows builds.

 Mono on Windows supports BTLS library as an alternative cryptographic backend for SSL/TLS.
 It is not the default alternative and must be enabled to build and be used by Mono runtime.
-To enable BTLS, pass `--enable-btls` to the `./autogen.sh` step above.
+To enable BTLS, pass `--enable-btls` to the `autogen.sh` step above.

 BTLS build will add a couple of additional prerequisites for Visual Studio builds.
 The easiest way to get additional needed packages is to install and use [Chocolatey](https://chocolatey.org/) package manager.
 See https://chocolatey.org/install for instructions on how to install Chocolatey package manager into the build system.